Vancomycin-Resistant Enterococci (VRE) (cont.)

 - Where can people find more information on vancomycin-resistant enterococci (VRE) infections?

-What is the prognosis for a vancomycin-resistant enterococci (VRE) infection?
+What is the treatment for a vancomycin-resistant enterococci (VRE) infection?

 Viewers share their comments

 - Submit »

 Find out what women really need.